nus-cs2103-AY2223S1/ip/docs/README.md

 ### Mark task as complete: `mark`

-Mark selected task as complete.
+Marks selected task as complete.

 ### Unmark task as complete: `unmark`

-Mark selected task as not completed.
+Marks selected task as not completed.

 ### Find tasks: `find`